 worked until the end of the war in 1945.

-Find Canby’s oral history here to learn more.
+Find [Canby’s oral history] in the Libraries catalog to learn more.